Vietnam.vn - Nền tảng quảng bá Việt Nam

 Bé Hoàng Gia Bảo, Làng Nủ.

-Baby Hoang Gia Bao, Nu Village.
+Baby Hoang Gia Bao, Village Nu.

 At Lang Nu school, part of Phuc Khanh Primary and Secondary School No. 1, there are currently two grades, 1 and 2.
 This school year, grade 1 has only 6 students, so they are arranged to study at the main campus 6 km away.
 Grade 2 has 14 students, and teachers come directly to the school to teach.

 Among the students, there are two special cases: Hoang Gia Bao (grade 3, boarding at the main campus) and Hoang Ngoc Lan (grade 2C, studying at Lang Nu school).
 Both of them lost their parents after the terrible landslide in Lang Nu.
-Lan also lost two older brothers and a cousin, becoming the head of the household in the village.
+Lan also lost two older brothers and a cousin, becoming the head of the house in the village.

 Tuyen Quang Provincial Youth Union accompanies disadvantaged students